📌 Overview

 Post-split: Aggregating And Grouping Multiple Tables

-Post-split, there can be SQL fragments like this lurking, and this code needs to be changed.
+Post-split, there can be SQL fragments like this lurking, and this code needs to be changed when these tables are moved to separate databases.

 Users.select("users.*, COUNT(posts.id) AS posts_count")